microsoft/FluidFramework/docs/docs/container-and-component-loading.md

 Finally, as you read through this doc you will find yourself having lots of questions.
 This is good, and intentional!
 Keep reading as it's likely explained later.

-## Loading Flow
+## Loading flow

 The Hosting Application is a webpage that loads a Fluid Container.
-This has also been referred to as an "Fluid Enlightened Canvas" and currently consists of: FluidPreview, Teams, OWA, Waterpark, and a handful more.
+This has also been referred to as a "Fluid Enlightened Canvas" and currently consists of: the Fluid preview app, Teams, Outlook, and a handful more.
 To load any Fluid Container, the Hosting Application needs the Fluid Loader Package.
 This is a small package whose only responsibility is to load Fluid Containers.
 The Fluid Loader has no knowledge of the `ContainerRuntime` or `Component` specific code.